 Introduction

-- Reflect Back Key Themes: After the story, the mentor reflects back the main points and emotions observed, using phrases like:
+- Reflect Back Key Themes: After the story, reflect the main points and emotions you noticed.
+You can say things like:

-This activity emphasizes the mentor’s role in deeply understanding and validating the mentee’s perspective.
-It helps mentors learn to listen fully, making mentees feel valued and confident as they share their experiences.
+This activity helps you understand and validate your mentee’s perspective.
+It teaches you to listen deeply, making your mentee feel heard and confident as they share their experiences.

 Please Share: